-Scandinavia as a region and Sweden in particular are well endowed with uranium.
+Scandinavia as a region and Sweden in particular are very prospective for uranium mineralization.
 The bedrock is highly enriched with uranium bearing granites and organic rich shale underlying a large proportion of the country.
 Uranium prospectivity is identified across a 2 billion year time window and includes many good examples of a range of uranium deposit styles, with similar geological ages and settings to major uranium provinces in Australia, Canada and Southern Africa.